MorphDiv/TeDDi_sample/Database/README.md

 Scripts in this directory deal with generating the 100 LC database from the corpus text files and for converting the data to various formats.

-For example, to parse the corpus files and to generate a [SQLite](https://www.sqlite.org/index.html) database, run:
+For example, to parse the corpus files and to generate a [SQLite](https://www.sqlite.org/index.html) database, run this script from the `100LC/Database` directory:

 `python3 load-database.py`

-The default is set to development mode and will run the database creation pipeline on the in `tests/Corpus`, which contain all of the maximally diverse input file formats (for testing).
+The default is set to development mode and will run the database creation pipeline on the `tests/Corpus` directory, which contain the maximally diverse input file formats (for testing).
 This file then will generate a SQLite database called `test.sqlite3`.

 To run the pipeline on the full database, set the `-f` (full database) flag: